 More than helping us to create our user personas, the affinity map gave us directions to build later on the MVP (see Features list section).
 Here is a condensed view of the insight groups we have focused our attention on.

-Besides to those findings, we have also made a meaningful discovery which was not translated on this mapping exercise.
+Besides those findings, we have also made a meaningful discovery that was not translated on this mapping exercise.

 Current roommates are most of the time the persons in charge to find new tenants when a room is vacant.